-The exercises were originally developed to help compensate a stable vestibular loss in one ear (unilateral) such as following acoustic neuroma surgery, vestibular neuritis, labyrinthitis or advanced stage (burn-out) Ménière's disease.
-They are also helpful for the dizziness that follows concussion, BPPV (benign paroxysmal positional vertigo), and PPPD (persistent postural-perceptual dizziness).
+The exercises were originally developed to help with a stable vestibular loss in one ear (unilateral) such as following acoustic neuroma surgery, vestibular neuritis, labyrinthitis or advanced stage (burn-out) Ménière's disease.
+They are also helpful for dizziness associated with concussion, BPPV (benign paroxysmal positional vertigo), and PPPD (persistent postural-perceptual dizziness).

-They will not help patients with spells of acute, active, recurrent, spontaneous vertigo (spinning sensation) – for example, acute migraine with dizziness or Ménière's disease – because the brain cannot adjust to the fluctuating nature of these disorders.
+Cawthorne-Cooksey exercises will not help patients with spells of acute, active, recurrent, spontaneous vertigo (spinning sensation) – for example, acute vestibular migraine or Ménière's disease – because the brain cannot adjust to the fluctuating nature of these disorders.

 Diligence and perseverance are required despite any discomfort and passing dizziness brought on by the exercises – this dizziness should go away no more than 20 minutes after you stop an exercise.
-If an exercise provokes severe symptoms right away, it is too hard and should be reserved for later in the process.
+If an exercise provokes severe symptoms right away, or your symptoms do not settle down within about 20 minutes, it is too hard and should be reserved for later in the process.
 Exercises that do not provoke symptoms can be skipped.

 It is important to:

 - Check with your doctor or vestibular physiotherapist before starting.

 - Stop immediately and seek medical attention if any of the exercises seem to cause any of the following symptoms: sharp, severe, or prolonged pain in your neck, head or ear; a feeling of fullness in the ear; deafness or noises in the ear; fainting with loss of consciousness or blacking out; double vision, numbness, weakness or tingling in your arms and legs.